 Please contact Jane Pearson, Association Regional HR Coordinator at 315-788-8450 with questions.

-This position is a part-time non-exempt position - 40% FTE, 16 hours per week.
+This position is a part-time non-exempt position - 40% FTE, 16 to 24 hours per week.
 The hourly rate for this position is $12.11.

 High School Diploma or equivalent education.